 How to help at the scene of traffic accidents:

 Your safety is always the priority when approaching the scene of an accident.
 Ensure all traffic is stationary and people are aware that there has been an accident.
 If there is spilled fuel or other fire hazards turn off car ignitions.
-Ensure vehicle hazard lights are turned on and use a warning triangle if possible.
+Turn on vehicle hazard lights and use a warning triangle if possible.

 Quickly establish how many vehicles have been involved in the collision and assess the occupants of all the vehicles to ensure none of the casualties have life-threatening injuries.
 People screaming, crying and making a noise must be breathing! – your priority at this point is to check anyone quiet and motionless.